BigPolarBear1/factorization/README.md

 #### About the paper
 Math paper is a work in progress.
 The final chapters are a bit rushed and building an algorithm around p-adic lifting isnt as straight forward as I had assumed.
 I do think there is an angle there I can exploit, but I'll do some further experimentation first and get a working PoC before I make edits to the paper again.

-#### To run from folder "QS_SF_Variant" (Experimental WORK IN PROGRESS):</br></br>
+#### To run from folder "binomial_sieve" (Experimental WORK IN PROGRESS):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
-To run: python3 run_qs.py -keysize 40 -base 50 -debug 1 -lin_size 10_000 -quad_size 100 -t 20

-Update: I rolled back some of the experimentation I was doing here.
-I actually had a better idea.
-There is a way to do a quadratic sieve style sieving using binomial expansions.
-Since the result of the discriminant can also by generated using these binomial expansions to higher degrees (the paper shows how) ..
-That may actually be the way to find many smooth candidates with similar factorization.
-Let me explore that route a bit more.

-Update YEA DEFINITELY.
-You can use higher degree polynomials for sieving.
-And the math behind it isn't at all complicated.
-It is actually VERY SIMPLE.
-Fcking hell.
-I dont know why I just missed something as  obvious as this.
-Will upload PoC hopefully tomorrow or in the weekend.

-#### To run from folder "Coefficient_Sieve" (Experimental WORK IN PROGRESS):</br></br>
-To build: python3 setup.py build_ext --inplace</br>
-To run: python3 run_qs.py -keysize 30 -base 40 -debug 1 -lin_size 5000 -quad_size 100 -d 2
+To run:  python3 run_qs.py -keysize 30 -base 50 -debug 1 -lin_size 1000 -quad_size 100

-This is kind of NFS with second degree polynomials.. this needs to be expanded to higher degrees eventually..

-Update: I quickly changed something so it takes a square root over a single large prime.
-Next we need to explore to different routs:

-1. Can we succeed when the discriminant is not square?
-And if so, how and when?
-2. Can we gain an advantage using higher degree polynomials?
+TO DO: Alright, first PoC demonstrating how to sieve using higher degree polynomials (see binomial_sieve()).
+Now this will require me to implement residue sieving as well like I did in CUDA_QS_variant so we can use this setup to quickly hunt for b-smooth candidates wtih similar factorization.

 #### To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>